Why businesses need mainstream support to deploy AI in their operations

 Making AI Stickier Than Ever

 Meanwhile, OpenAI has taken a two-pronged approach to its roadmap.
-Clearly, the company is heavily invested in the development of its core models: with o3 rolling out and GPT4.5 and GPT5 both being readied for launch 'soon'.
+Clearly, the company is heavily invested in the development of its core models: with o3 and GPT4.5 rolling out and GPT5 being readied for launch 'soon'.

 However, what's often a little less obvious is the investment OpenAI is making in the product itself, evolving ChatGPT's interface from the simple chatbot we know and love, into what I'd describe as something that's increasingly looking like a more general business productivity tool.